-As has been noted, a trial court may generally impose a greater sentence on remand if the original sentence was "unauthorized."(People v.
-Serrato, supra, 9 Cal.3d 753, 764.)
-However, counsel should be sensitive to certain circumstances that
+Known as the "Serrato" exception, a trial court may generally impose a greater sentence on remand if the original sentence was "unauthorized."
+(Serrato, supra, 9 Cal.3d 753, 764.)
+Appellate counsel should be sensitive to the circumstances in which the general rule does not apply.
+Consider the following two scenarios: